MykolasViningas/contact-manager/README.md

 # Contact Manager

-A full stack Contact Manager application created using JavaScript, HTML and CSS.
+Contact Manager application created using JavaScript, HTML and CSS.

+API server with built-in documentation provided by Launch School.